arrow-time/Multiplicative-Entropy-in-Simulation-of-Complex-Systems/README.md

 A system can adopt a multiplicative entropy description if it satisfies the following conditions:

-### 1.The number of units carrying numerical values remains constant.
+##### 1.The number of units carrying numerical values remains constant.

-### 2.Each unit is associated with a quantifiable value (e.g., energy, resource amount, or population size).
+##### 2.Each unit is associated with a quantifiable value (e.g., energy, resource amount, or population size).

-### 3.The total sum of all unit values is conserved.
+##### 3.The total sum of all unit values is conserved.

-### 4.The dynamical evolution follows a flow or exchange rule wherein quantities transfer from units with higher values to those with lower values.
+##### 4.The dynamical evolution follows a flow or exchange rule wherein quantities transfer from units with higher values to those with lower values.

+##### 5. The numerical value carried by each unit must be unitized, i.e., expressed as an integer multiple greater than 1 of the basic unit.

 Keywords: multiplicative entropy; complex system entropy coordinate; complex system evolution path analysis; computable entropy; non-statistical entropy; high-resolution entropy; algebraic entropy; analytic entropy;